waksana/stream/README.md

-# infinity-list
+# list8
-a js type for infinity lazy list and some method to control the list
+a js type for infinity lazy list and some method to control the list.
+8 indicates infinity

 ## EXAMPLE